R-01

 Plain Language

-When an operator learns a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
-If the operator lacks sufficient information to enable emergency response, it must instead promptly urge the user to contact emergency services, provide crisis information, encourage the user to seek help from a trusted adult, and document its steps and reasoning.
-A good-faith safe harbor protects operators from damages for making emergency notifications, unless they acted with willful misconduct or gross negligence.
+When a covered entity learns that a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
+If the operator lacks sufficient information to enable an emergency response, it must instead: provide a prominent message urging the user to contact emergency services with crisis information, encourage the user to seek help, and document the steps taken and why direct notification was not practicable.
+Good-faith notifications are protected from liability absent willful misconduct or gross negligence.
+This is an emergency escalation obligation distinct from the crisis messaging requirement in § 39-81-40(B)(3) — it requires affirmative outreach to external emergency services, not just providing crisis information to the user.

 (A)(1) If a covered entity obtains knowledge that a user faces an imminent risk of death or serious physical injury, then the operator must make reasonable efforts, within twenty-four hours, to notify appropriate emergency services or law enforcement, to the extent practicable based on information the operator already possesses or can obtain through reasonable, user-facing prompts for the purpose of facilitating emergency assistance.
 (2) If the operator cannot make a notification under item (1) because the operator lacks sufficient information to enable an emergency response, then the operator shall: (a) promptly provide a clear and prominent message urging the user to contact emergency services and provide crisis services information, (b) make reasonable efforts to encourage the user to seek immediate help from a trusted adult or emergency services, and (c) document the steps taken and the basis for the operator's determination that notification was not practicable.
 (3) An operator that makes a notification in good faith under this subsection is not liable for damages solely for making the notification, unless the operator acted with willful misconduct or gross negligence.